EfrainPlascencia/pinteresting/README.md

-# One Month Rails
+# Pinteresting

-This is a Pinteresting clone using Ruby on Rails
+This is a Pinterest clone using Ruby on Rails

 by [Efrain Plascencia](http://efrain.me)